Qualified Paramedic - Bank to Permanent

 Based in one of the world’s most vibrant, diverse and exciting cities, it’s no surprise that we’re one of the world’s busiest ambulance services.
 Our Paramedics see all walks of London life.
 For you, it means a career like no other providing excellent patient care in the right place, at the right time.

 We strive to provide our patients with the level of care that distinguishes us as a great service provider.

 If you’d like to join us in improving our service in London the key skills and experience you will need are:

-- Possess a current full manual driving licence, valid in the UK
+- Possess a current full manual drivers licence, valid in the UK

-- Have no more than three penalty points
+- Have no more than 3 penalty points

 - Protected training and continued professional development through individual learning accounts